xemuliam/misc/dbt/macros/materializations/README.md

 Or if you need to deal with late arriving data.

 **Additional benefit:**
-by using script materialization you can eliminate major DBT limitation
+by using script materialization you can eliminate major DBT limitation:

-**_"each target DB table must be addressed by one and only DBT model"_** That means you can have table model my_model and as many script models which are changing something in that model depending on your business requirements.
+**_"each target DB table must be addressed by one and only DBT model"_**

+That means you can have table model my_model and as many script models which are changing something in that model depending on your business requirements.

 <ins>Example:</ins>